-Quitting caffeine for me didn’t happen overnight, but I knew it needed to happen, and since many people have asked how I did it, I thought I’d share how I quit caffeine.
+Quitting caffeine for me didn’t happen overnight, but I knew it needed to happen.
+Since many people have asked how I did it, I thought I’d share how I quit caffeine.

 When my medical records proved that my adrenal glands have essentially bottomed out, I knew things in my life needed to change.
-I resisted many of these things, but the thing I probably resisted the most was giving up caffeine via coffee.
+But I resisted many of these things, namely giving up caffeine via coffee.

 How I Quit Caffeine